 This policy statement is intended to ensure that Tennessee State University provides and maintains an environment that is appropriate to its educational mission and free from harassment and intimidation.
 This policy also ensures that the University is in compliance with its legal and ethical obligations, that policies exist to respond to allegations of sexual harassment, and that all persons are provided information about this policy.
-Teaching and TSUPD Annual Security Report 2015 Page 21 of 42 learning can best be accomplished in an environment of understanding and mutual respect for the dignity and rights of each individual.
+Teaching and learning can best be accomplished in an environment of understanding and mutual respect for the dignity and rights of each individual.
 Thus, this sexual harassment policy applies to all administrative officers, faculty, staff, residents, students, persons seeking admission to or employment at Tennessee State University, vendors, consultants, independent contractors and all others acting on the University's behalf.
 The University's published policies in their entirety with regard to sexual harassment can be found at: